 Lunch in Aguas Calientes and Dinner in Cusco (Day 4)

 Tips for our staff

-Additional costs or delays out of control of the management
+Additional costs or delays beyond our control

 Huayna Picchu is the mountain behind Machu Picchu and which can be climbed in 45 minutes.
 Although this excursion is up to you, our guide will take you to the place of entry.
 This walk requires an entrance ticket which we can assure for you if we have enough time in advance.

-- The ticket for Huayna Picchu costs US$ 75.00 per person.
+The ticket for Huayna Picchu costs US$ 75.00 per person.

 Machu Picchu Mountain

 Machu Picchu Mountain is another of the mountains that surround the archaeological site of Machu Picchu.
 It offers even more incredible views than Huayna Picchu, but it takes 1.5 hours to reach the top.
 This walk requires an entrance ticket which we can assure for you if we have time in advance.